bobleesj/electron-microscopy/README.md

 # Electron Microscopy Training (WIP)

+WIP:

+- [ ] Use real screenshots instead of pictures
+- [ ] Better pictures: proportion, focus, FOV
+- [ ] More visuals added to each session when needed

 The content is meant to be used as a step-by-step tutorial focused on practice sitting in front of the microscope with a focus on visual elements.